FOUR CORNERS LOOP TRAIL ASSOCIATION

 CAUTION / WARNING / NOTICE / DISCLAIMER:

 I am currently having issues with the link above.
 I am working on this as of 1-30-23.
-It comes up sometime and other times it fails.
+It comes up sometimes, and other times, it fails.
 I have not figured it out.
-This is a recreational map on my SarTopo account that I use because I also participate in Olympic Mountain Rescue.
-You might get an error that says Pro Account Required, Trial quota exceeded.
-Thee is a ton of data and I used layers only available to paid accounts.
-So as a fix the downloadable links might work better on your own CalTopo account or other mapping program of choice.
-Sorry for the glitches, but I am a product of the 1970's and this is my first website.
+I use this recreational map on my SarTopo/CalTopo account because I also participate in Olympic Mountain Rescue.
+You might get an error that says "Pro Account Required" or "Trial quota exceeded."
+There is a ton of data, and I used layers only available to paid accounts.
+As a fix, the downloadable links might work better on your CalTopo account or another mapping program of choice.
+Sorry for the glitches, but I am a product of the 1970s, and this is my first website.

 WARNING:

-This is a planning tool and shows my route, and not a guide in any way.
-I have put years of work into these files, these are only for advanced hikers and people who are good route finders.
-There may be inaccuracies in this file, and it often crosses land where there are not actual trails.
-It may show crossing private land which the file does not authorize you to cross.
+This is an always-in-progress planning tool that shows the FCL route and is not a definitive guide.
+I have put years of work into these files; they are only for advanced hikers and good route finders.
+This file may contain inaccuracies, and it often crosses land without actual trails.
+It may show crossing private land, which the file does not authorize you to cross.
 The water locations may be inaccurate and dry.
-The Four Corners Loop is not easy endeavor and this should not be someone's first long distance hike due to many cross country sections, lack of water, lack of actual built trails and private land issues.
-This map could get you lost injured or even killed.
-I am not making any claims of its accuracy, it is just an electronic line on a map with some imbedded data.
-If you choose to follow this route it will take a lot of planning on your part to avoid the private land I ran into.
-This is not a simple hike and my map does not simplify it in any way.
+The Four Corners Loop is not an easy endeavor, and this should not be someone's first long-distance hike due to many cross-country sections, limited water, few actually built trails, and private land issues.
+This map could get you lost, injured, or even killed.
+I am not claiming its accuracy; it is just an electronic line on a map with some embedded data.
+If you follow this route, you'll need to plan carefully to avoid the private land I ran into.
+This is not a simple hike, and my map does not make it any simpler.
 Use at your own risk.
 This trail is not for people who hate to carry water.
-I never carried less than 5 liters and at one point I carried 14.5 liters of water.
-I also had a 54 mile dry section, a 47 mile dry section and many 30 mile dry sections. |
+I never carried less than 5 liters; at one point, I carried 14.5 liters.
+I also had a 54-mile dry section, a 47-mile dry section, and many 30-mile dry sections.

 Vertical Divider